-Anti-Trump protests complicate start of his presidency
+House GOP advises members on handling anti-Trump protests

-WASHINGTON (AP) — Scrappy as ever, Donald Trump dismisses polls showing low approval ratings as "fake news."
-But whatever his opinion, active opposition to his go-it-alone presidency appears to be widening.
+WASHINGTON (AP) — President Donald Trump dismisses polls showing low approval ratings as "fake news."
+But House leaders are actively discussing how to handle the protesters swamping their town halls, district offices and phone lines, urging their Republican members to be polite and — if necessary — offer "milk and cookies."

 From corporate boardrooms to the halls of Congress, Trump is facing an unprecedented effort to disrupt even the most basic of his presidential functions.
-It's an evolving, largely grass-roots effort that aims to follow Trump and his potential supporters everywhere they go — and there are early signs that it's having an impact.
+It's an evolving, largely grass-roots effort that aims to follow Trump and his supporters everywhere they go — and there are early signs that it's having an impact.

 The Trump name alone is enough to spark outrage.
 There are plans for a mass "mooning" of Trump Tower in Chicago.
 Boycotts are underway of companies that sell Ivanka Trump's clothing line or advertise on NBC's "Celebrity Apprentice," where Trump has remained an executive producer.